kanavsharmaa/pdf-annotator/frontend/README.md

-# FloSmart PDF Annotator - Frontend
+# PDF Annotator - Frontend

 A modern, production-ready React application for PDF file management and viewing with role-based access control.